 An amazing resume should effectively tell a narrative of the candidate’s professional history and experience.
 According to a CareerBuilder¹ survey, job candidates frequently have less than one minute to grab a hiring manager’s attention.
 The survey reports that two in five spend less than one minute reading a resume, and 19% of hiring managers spend less than 30 seconds doing so.
 This means that a job seeker’s resume needs to be written in a way that communicates the most relevant information quickly without making the hiring manager search for it.

-A resume that showcases a candidate knows how to write a resume in a way that presents their narrative effectively is a strong indicator of a potentially valuable employee who can advocate successfully for your company.
+A resume showcasing how a candidate knows how to write a resume that effectively presents their narrative is a strong indicator of a potentially valuable employee who can advocate for your company.

 When reviewing resumes as a hiring manager, ask yourself: